xuewengeophysics/xwStudyCV/object_detection/README.md

 # object detection

-Awesome Object Detection based on amusi github: https://github.com/amusi/awesome-object-detection.html
+Awesome Object Detection based on https://github.com/amusi/awesome-object-detection and https://github.com/hoya012/deep_learning_object_detection

 This is a list of awesome articles about object detection.
 If you want to read the paper according to time, you can refer to [Date](Date.md).